 Harvard Extension School Opportunities

-Upon your admission, you’ll be assigned a personal academic advisor who supports you until your graduation.
-In addition, graduate students are assigned a research advisor to help with their independent research projects.
+Upon your admission, you’ll be assigned a personal academic advisor who supports you until graduation.
+In addition, graduate students pursuing thesis projects and student-directed capstones are assigned a research advisor to help with their independent research projects.

 Admitted degree candidates have the advantage of enrolling in classes before the general population.
 See the calendar for dates.